 The Company applies fair value accounting in accordance with GAAP.
 The Company generally values its assets on a quarterly basis, or more frequently if required under the 1940 Act.
-Securities for which market quotations are readily available on an exchange are valued at the closing price of such security on the valuation date; however, if they are subject to restrictions upon sale (such as to lock-up restrictions), they are discounted accordingly.
+Securities for which market quotations are readily available on an exchange are valued at the closing price of such security on the valuation date; however, if they remain subject to lock-up restrictions they are discounted accordingly.
 The Company may also obtain quotes with respect to certain of its investments from pricing services or brokers or dealers in order to value assets.
 When doing so, the Company determines whether the quote obtained is sufficient according to GAAP to determine the fair value of the security.
 If determined adequate, the Company uses the quote obtained.